AdobeDocs/commerce-admin.en/help/content-design/dynamic-blocks.md

    >[!NOTE]
    >
-   >- If no Segment is created, the dynamic block will be visible to everyone.
+   >- If no Segment is created, the dynamic block is visible to everyone.
    >- If the customer does not belong to any segments and the dynamic block is created for all segments, the contents of dynamic block is still displayed.
-   >- If all customer segments that were assigned to Dynamic Block are deleted, its contents will be visible to everyone.
+   >- If all customer segments assigned to a Dynamic Block are deleted, its contents are then visible to everyone.

 ## Step 2: Complete the content